csbailey5t/nlp-ad/readme.md

 `streamlit run streamlit_app.py`

 The top-level script of the app is at the root of the project directory.
 Individual pages are separate Python files in the `ui_pages` directory, and expose functions imported into the top-level script for use.

+## FastAPI app

+This project includes an API app as a POC for how this work could be incorporated into existing, non-Python library applications.
+The main file for the API is `app.py`.

+To run the API app locally, within an active virtual environment:

+`uvicorn app:app --reload`

+The app will run, by default, at `http://localhost:8000`.
+This endpoint simply returns a random, upcoming NC State University Libraries workshop.

+The second endpoint, at `http://localhost:8000/keyword`, accepts a query parameter, `q`, and returns upcoming workshops that match based on keywords extracted from the workshop descriptions.
+For instance, `http://localhost:8000/keyword?q=data+visualization` returns a JSON list of workshops where either `data` or `visualization` is in an extracted keyword.